gzmorell/qobuz-player/README.md

 Powered by [Qobuz](https://www.qobuz.com).
 Requires a paid subscription.
 This does not allow you to listen for free.

-The player includes a terminal ui, a webui and a RFID player.
+The player includes a terminal ui, a web-ui and a RFID player.
 The web interface is ideal for a setup with a single board computer, e.g. Raspberry Pi, connected to the speaker system and controlled with a smartphone or tablet.

 ### Terminal UI